-Founded in 1870 by a woman, Bathsheba A. Benedict, Benedict College is a private co-educational liberal arts institution with over 2,100 students enrolled in its 34 baccalaureate degree programs.
+Founded in 1870 by a woman, Bathsheba A. Benedict, Benedict College is a private co-educational liberal arts institution with over 2,100 students enrolled in its 24 baccalaureate degree programs and 1 masters degree program.
 Defying trends, Benedict College maintains an equal male and female student population.
 This Midlands HBCU welcomes students from all 46 counties in South Carolina, 30 states across America, and 26 countries around the world.

 Benedict offers several high-demand fields of study in STEM, Cyber Security, Mass Communication, Sport Management, Business Administration, Engineering, Computer Science, Biology, and Education.
 The College also has a diverse faculty of which 80 percent are full-time, and 60 percent hold doctorates or the equivalent.

 Over the past ten years, three out of five Benedict College graduates have attended professional or graduate schools.
 There are over 17,000 proud Benedict Tigers throughout the nation.
 Benedict College has been a community leader for over 148-years and is a significant contributor to South Carolina and the region.
 Contributing $130 million and 1,218 jobs in total local and annual economic impact, a Benedict graduate working full-time throughout his or her working life can expect to earn $1.1 million in additional income because of their Benedict College degree.

 The College made front-page news in the spring of 2018 when it became the first South Carolina college to lower its tuition by 26 percent.
 Cutting tuition drew praise from the Commission on Higher Education, South Carolina’s education oversight body.
 The commissioner noted that the move Benedict College made should be applauded because it offers families affordability and students greater access to higher education.